nfx-libs/nfx-cpu/README.md

 ## Changelog

-See the [changelog](CHANGELOG.md) for a detailed history of changes, new features, and bug fixes.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes, new features, and bug fixes.

 ## License